 After considerable progress, RAM Enterprises inaugurated a research and development division to study sleep learning and the effects of sound waves on human consciousness.
 This venture made use of his company’s expertise and familiar equipment in an innovative way.
 Monroe became the test subject for many of these controversial experiments.
 In 1958, after 2 years of participation, Robert Monroe discovered a novel state of consciousness independent of his physical body.

-Robert described the vivid visions he was having as out of body experiences, a term coined by another leader in consciousness research, Charles T. Tart, Ph.D.
-Because of these frequent departures from form in the laboratory, he later concluded that certain frequencies could be used by anyone to achieve an out of body experience.
+Robert described the vivid visions he was having an out of body experience, a term coined by another leader in consciousness research, Charles T. Tart, Ph.D.
+Because of these frequent departures from physical-form in the laboratory, he later concluded that certain frequencies could be used by anyone to achieve an out of body experience.

 Entrainment is a process by which one vibrating object is influenced by another vibrating object to resonate on the same frequency.
 Brain wave frequencies determine what state of consciousness we are in, and they are created by the vibrating resonance of the microcellular structures in brain tissue.